Terms and Conditions for Services and Goods supplied by Smart Start Minds Ltd.

 a.
 We reserve the right to take any appropriate action to restrain or prevent the infringement of such intellectual property rights.
 Participants may receive information, literature, handouts, strategies, tests, products and materials (“the materials”) to help them achieve the aims of the Services.
 These materials have been developed over several years and the copyrights belong to Smart Start Minds Ltd. The bottom line is that a client does not own the materials provided to them during the Services and have no right to duplicate, copy, adapt, transmit, sell, teach or license the materials in any way, shape or form.
 The materials are for their personal use only as a client receiving the Services.
 Any copyright protected materials including films on DVD that are used during delivery of the service are sold to you and included in the fees.
 These are therefore used by you during the delivery of the services.
 Any such materials not claimed by you within 14 days of completion of the services will be recycled.

 b.
-You expressly guarantees that you shall not analyze, decompile, or reverse engineer or cause a third party to analyze, decompile, or reverse engineer any equipment (the Equipment), including but not limited to hardware and/or software, for any purpose whatsoever.
-The lease of Equipment to you for the delivery of any Services will be covered under the Equipment Lease Agreement.
+You expressly guarantees that you shall not analyse, decompile, or reverse engineer or cause a third party to analyse, decompile, or reverse engineer any equipment (the Equipment), including but not limited to hardware and/or software, for any purpose whatsoever.
+The lease of Equipment to you for the delivery of any Services will be covered under the Equipment Leese Agreement.

 39. Smart Start Minds offers a range of products and services online and this may include the use of Equipment, including but not limited to hardware and/or software, for any purpose whatsoever.